FatherDenizli/Microsoft-365/README.md

  Displayed active site, created a document library site,added two created users and Changed the sharing policy and  restricted file sharing to organization members only (Tasks 5.1-5.3).

 # Problem Solved
-The project addressed the need to manage Microsoft 365 services efficiently, ensuring seamless collaboration, secure communication, and compliance with organizational policies.
-It enhanced the IT infrastructure's productivity and security, facilitating better resource management and user experience.
-By the end of this project, I demonstrated proficiency in automating tasks and managing configurations using PowerShell and Microsoft 365 application tools.
+The project was first added to the Microsoft 365 page and color configuration was made.
+Then, user creation or license allocation processes were performed using PowerShell.
+Then, Ofise 365 installation was installed on a created Virtual machine.
+Then, Shared mailbox and distribution list were created and their working were verified by sending e-mails.
+Finally, SharePoint was created and a policy was determined.
+A good work was done on strengthening and developing the IT infrastructure.
+At the end of this project, I demonstrated competence in automating tasks and managing configurations using PowerShell and Microsoft 365 application tools.